Test and Visualization of Covariance Properties for Multivariate Spatio-Temporal Random Fields: Acknowledgments

 \section{Acknowledgments}

 This publication is based on research supported by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No: OSR-2018-CRG7-3742 and in part by the Center of Excellence for NEOM Research at KAUST.
+The authors report that there are no competing interests to declare.